Abarnarajj/SEO-content-Rewritter-neural-Coders/README.md

 ```bash
 python app.py
 ```
-This will start a Gradio-based web interface where you can input:

-**URL:** The URL from which you want to extract content for SEO optimization 🌍 **Content:** The text you want to rewrite with SEO improvements ✍️ After entering the data, click Submit, and the tool will crawl the webpage, retrieve the content, and rewrite it based on the website knowledge.

 ### Workflow 🔄
 **Enter a URL:** The system will crawl and extract content from the webpage.